Independent Olympic Participants at the 1992 Summer Olympics

-During the 1992 Summer Olympics in Barcelona, Spain, athletes from Yugoslavia and Macedonia competed as independent Olympic participants.
-Macedonian athletes could not appear under their own flag because their NOC had not been formed.
-Yugoslavia (also known as Serbia and Montenegro) was under United Nations sanctions which prevented the country from taking part in the Olympics.
+During the 1992 Summer Olympics in Barcelona, Spain, athletes from the Federal Republic of Yugoslavia (FR Yugoslavia, comprising Serbia and Montenegro) and the Republic of Macedonia competed as independent Olympic participants.
+Macedonian athletes could not appear under their own flag because their National Olympic Committee (NOC) had not been formed.
+Due to FR Yugoslavia's conduct in the ongoing Yugoslav Wars, it was placed under sanctions by United Nations Security Council Resolution 757, which prevented the country from taking part in the Olympics.
 Individual Yugoslav athletes were allowed to take part as independent Olympic participants (and as Independent Paralympic participants at the 1992 Summer Paralympics).

-58 competitors (52 from Yugoslavia, 6 from Republic of Macedonia), 39 men and 19 women, took part in 54 events in 13 sports.
+58 competitors (52 from FR Yugoslavia, 6 from Republic of Macedonia), 39 men and 19 women, took part in 54 events in 13 sports.
 Three athletes won medals in 1992 as independent Olympic participants, all in shooting.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.